-Part Description GUIs Specifies that in this multi-datacenter example, there are two GUIs.
-The GUI 1 is in London and GUI 2 is in Tokyo.
-These remote administration console GUIs receive credentials from the authentication brokers.
-The GUIs then use the credentials to gain access to functionality on the media servers and master servers.
-In London, GUI 1 receives a credential from authentication broker 1.
-GUI 1 has access to functionality on the master server and media servers 1 and 2.
-In Tokyo, GUI 2 receives a credential from the authentication broker 2.
-GUI 2 has access to functionality on the master server and media servers 1 and 2.
-Root broker Specifies that in a multi-datacenter installation there is only one root broker required.
+Part Description Root broker Specifies that in a multi-datacenter installation there is only one root broker required.
 Sometimes, the root broker is combined with the authentication broker.
 In this example, the root broker and authentication broker are shown as the same component and are located in the London datacenter.
 In London, the root broker authenticates the authentication broker 1 also in London and the authentication broker 2 in Tokyo.
 The root broker does not authenticate clients.
 Authentication brokers Specifies that there can be more than one authentication broker in a multi-datacenter installation.
 Sometimes the authentication broker can be combined with the root broker.
 In this datacenter installation, two authentication brokers are used.
-The authentication broker authenticates the master server, media server, and GUI by establishing credentials with each.
+The authentication broker authenticates the primary server, media server, and GUI by establishing credentials with each.
 The authentication broker also authenticates a user who specifies a command prompt.
-In London, authentication broker 1 authenticates a credential with the master server, media server 1, and GUI 1.
+In London, authentication broker 1 authenticates a credential with the primary server, media server 1, and GUI 1.
 All NetBackup servers and clients in Tokyo and London authenticate to authentication broker 1 in London.
 GUI 1 authenticates to authentication broker 1 in London.
 GUI 2 authenticates to authentication broker 2 in Tokyo.
 Authorization engine Specifies that in a multi-datacenter installation there is only one authorization engine required.
-The authorization engine communicates with the master server and media server to determine permissions of an authenticated user.
+The authorization engine communicates with the primary server and media server to determine permissions of an authenticated user.
 These permissions determine the functionality available to the user.
 The authorization engine also stores user groups and permissions.
-The authorization engine resides in London and communicates with the master server, and media server 1.
+The authorization engine resides in London and communicates with the primary server, and media server 1.
 The authorization engine also communicates over the WAN to authorize access to media server 2 in Tokyo.
-Note: The authorization engine resides on the master server as a daemon process.
+Note: The authorization engine resides on the primary server as a daemon process.
 It is shown in the figure as a separate image for example only.
 Tapes Specifies that unencrypted data tapes are produced in the London datacenter and in the Tokyo datacenter.
 In London, the unencrypted tape is written for clients 4 and 5 and stored on-site at the London datacenter.
 In Tokyo, the unencrypted tape is written for clients 10 and 11 and stored on-site at the Tokyo datacenter.

-NetBackup parts used for a multi-datacenter with NBAC on the Table 3-8 master and media servers (continued)
+Table 3-8 NetBackup parts used for a multi-datacenter with NBAC on the primary and media servers (continued)